 Why is a luxury river cruise appealing to Baby Boomers and why would a living breathing Boomer like me, switch gears at the ripe old age of 66 and halt my normal regime of world travel to ports of call around the world via air or train?
-I have opposed any type of cruise on one of the behemoth ocean liners for decades.
-Until recently I thought I knew what I wanted with life, as I edge toward the horizon.
+There are even companies who have pedal boat cruises, and that is just one of the things that might have appealed to me!
+I have vehemently opposed any type of cruise on one of the behemoth ocean liners for decades.
+Until recently I thought I knew what I wanted with life, as I edged toward the horizon.

 I fancy a good meal and have taken cooking classes around the world.
 I love to cook and used to dream of sitting on a tropical balcony, sipping a good cup of coffee as I am not able to consume alcohol of any kind anymore since my heart attack.
 I miss fine wines terribly, but we always have a designated driver!
 My new dream is sitting on a ship’s veranda sipping coffee on a delightful river cruise.
 I am more enchanted with river cruises than beach habitats now.

 Tam from Amita Thai Cooking Class in Bangkok Thailand

 I recently found a particularly new avenue to explore online and via the television.
 European river cruises with all their scenic advertisements began to appeal to me either sub-conscientiously or directly, I am not sure which.
 To add to the excitement I discovered that many of the cruise linesoffer discounted cruises and travel deals.
 This is alluring to a Baby Boomer like me, especially if one has a limited income.
 In addition, there are two for one deals and special offers that one can look for, when you decide which cruise to take.